 - water entities would be publicly owned entities, with a preference for collective council ownership, and protections against privatisation; and

 - mechanisms for enabling communities to provide input in relation to the new entities.

-We know that legislative changes will impact the services Council currently provides, and may affect Council organizational structure.
+We know that legislative changes will impact the services Council currently provides, and may affect Council organisational structure.
 We also anticipate the level of service received by the customer/ratepayer may change over time, as this service will shift from Council to a new multi-regional entity.

 Council is not changing its existing approach of continuing to maintain the Three Waters Infrastructure programme at appropriate levels.
-This is reflected in our Key Assumptions for the Long Term Plan, as well as our Infrastructure and Financial Strategies.
+This is reflected in our Key Assumptions for the Long-term Plan, as well as our Infrastructure and Financial Strategies.
 Council will take account of the separation of water services from the Council operations but will continue to operate the services as a good steward of public assets.

-Council is incorporating management of this potential outcome through considering implications of the removal of three waters on the future level of the debt cap.
+Council is incorporating management of this potential outcome through considering implications of the removal of Three Waters on the future level of the debt cap.

-The implications of the removal of three waters on the asset base of Council – and as a result its debt ceiling – have been factored into planning for borrowing, particularly in light of debt to fund strategic projects.
+The implications of the removal of Three Waters on the asset base of Council – and as a result its debt ceiling – have been factored into planning for borrowing, particularly in light of debt to fund strategic projects.
 We have spread the cost of corporate services.

 How can I find out more information?